tars0x9752/bits/README.md

 # Bits

-Bits is a simple bitset implementation in TypeScript
+Bits is a simple, and not very fast, but 'basically' immutable **bitset** implementation in TypeScript